jrnewell/json-router/README.md

 # JSON Router

-An alternative moblie-focused router/rpc middleware that uses the JSON body instead of URL slugs to route requests.
+An alternative moblie-focused router/RPC middleware that uses the JSON body instead of URL slugs to route requests.

-The major advantage of to this approach is that it allows multiple requests per HTTP request to happen in a straight-forward manner.
-This reduces latency in your client with resource constrained devices like mobile apps.
+The major advantage of this approach is that it easily allows multiple server requests to occur per HTTP request.
+This reduces latency in your client with network constrained devices like mobile apps.

-JSON Router works similar to javascript function calls by taking a name and a variable number of arguments via an array.
-The request object can handle an array of requests.
+JSON Router works similar to javascript Function.apply() by taking a name and a variable number of arguments via an array.
+The request object can handle an array of server requests.
 The values returned by each request handler and will be aggregated into a JSON array which will be returned to the client.

 JSON Router can take an optional callback if you would like to do custom handling on the result object.